henry-oberholtzer/acidpattern/README.md

 Tests can be run for the backend by navigating to `acidpattern_api` and running `coverage run manage.py test` within the venv shell.

 # License

+Copyright 2024 Henry Oberholtzer

+Original code licensed under a GNU GPLv3

+# References

+I have been relying on these resources for developing my 303 clone.